signalfx/splunk-otel-collector/docs/troubleshooting.md

 ### pattern not matched

-This messages will come from Fluentd and means that the `<parser>` was unable to match based on the log message.
+This message will come from Fluentd and means that the `<parser>` was unable to match based on the log message.
 As a result, the log message will not be collected.
 Check the [Fluentd configuration](https://github.com/signalfx/splunk-otel-collector/tree/main/internal/buildscripts/packaging/fpm/etc/otel/collector/fluentd)